Venue guide

 If you have auditory sensitivity you are very welcome to bring your noise cancelling headphones to wear around the Congress.

-The main catering points for the Congress will be in the Main Hall on Level 0 (the Exhibition area).
+The main catering points for the Congress will be in the Hall 2 on the Lower Level (the Exhibition area).

 Some lunch time sessions may have food provided in the room.
 Please check the programme for these sessions.